SCarlsen7757/SimhubDashMenuPlugin/README.md

 ![Demo that shows fields can be changed and amount of fields can be changes as well](./Image/Demo.gif) *Demo of the testing dashboard found in the [repo](./Dash%20menu%20test.simhubdash).*

+## Using

+When using a car for the first time, a default number of empty fields will be created.
+These fields can then be adjusted to display the relevant data for the car.
+The number of fields can also be changed as needed.

+When using a car that has already been set up, it will use the latest settings for that car.

 ## Install plugin

 To install the plugin: